 Featured on EurekAlert!
 (AAAS)

-Recommended for Journal Club for Condensed Matter Physics with a commentary by Liang Fu.
+Recommended by Journal Club for Condensed Matter Physics with commentary by Liang Fu.